a0di/touch-typing-chord-generator/README.md

-# touch-typing-chord-generator
-Touch typing chord generator for qwerty or any other keyboard layout
+# Touch typing chord generator
+Generate chords for touch typing practice for QWERTY or alternative layouts

+## Installation

+## Usage
+- generate the list of chords
+- input it to the tool like monkeytype or keybr

+## Customization

+## Alternative layouts

+## Adding your custom layout